neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 ```{code-block} console
 $ exit()
 ```
+If you encounter troubles with using the SLEAP module, contact the Niko Sirmpilatze of the SWC [Neuroinformatics Unit](https://neuroinformatics.dev/).

 To completely exit the HPC cluster, you will need to logout of the SSH session  twice:
 ```bash
 $ logout